 Can I add my favorite protein powder to my keto smoothie?

 Absolutely!
 A protein focused post-workout drink (smoothie) is an ideal way to recharge your body, stay in ketosis and adds a creamy texture to your smoothie that many people enjoy.
 Natural peanut butter is another great option.

 Be aware - many protein powders have a high dose of carbohydrates, including sugars, that can pull you right out of ketosis.
 Look for brands that are keto or paleo specific, are plant based or contain collagen peptides.
 Protein is great - but make sure you keep a close eye on the ingredients to manage your carb count effectively.
 Always check the nutrition facts.

-What liquid makes the best keto friendly smoothie
+What liquid makes a smoothie keto?

 Water is ideal if possible...it's the only calorie free, sugar free, money free liquid option for your smoothie.
 If that works with your taste, then go for it!
 If not, try one of these other great options while watching your net carbs: